We are not a registered yellow fever centre.

-If you are travelling in less than 6 weeks, we recommend you make an appointment at a private travel clinic for your travel risk assessment, advice and vaccinations.
+If you are travelling in less than 8 weeks or we have no available appointments, we recommend you make an appointment at a private travel clinic for your travel risk assessment, advice and vaccinations.
+This is to ensure that any vaccines you need to receive can take effect and allow sufficient time to produce antibodies against diseases from vaccination.

 Local Travel Clinics